 Pest description and crop damage Cherry bark tortrix (CBT) occurs in Eurasia, Africa, and North America.
 CBT was first discovered in North America in 1989.
 This invasive pest has damaged fruit and ornamental trees in urban settings particularly in lowland coastal valleys in BC and Washington between the west slope of the Cascades and Puget Sound south to Portland.
 Oregon Department of Agriculture currently has a quarantine against CBT from BC, WA, and Multnomah and Clackamas Counties for fruit tree nursery stock.
 CBT has not become a major crop pest or established in commercial fruit production regions.
 CBT is a pest of most woody ornamental trees and shrubs in the family Rosaceae.
-CBT attacks Prunus (cherry, plum, and peach), Malus (apple, crabapple), Pyrus (pear), Crataegus (hawthorn), Sorbus (mountain ash), Cydonia (quince), Pyracantha (firethorn), and Photinia.
+CBT attacks not only Prunus (cherry, plum, and peach), but also Malus (apple, crabapple), Pyrus (pear), Crataegus (hawthorn), Sorbus (mountain ash), Cydonia (quince), Pyracantha (firethorn), and Photinia.

 The larvae are 0.3 to 0.4 inch long, pale gray to flesh-colored, with small, pale gray spines scattered on the surface and a yellowish-brown head.
 Larvae feed directly on the cambial tissues of the tree and may kill the tree in sufficient numbers.
 Otherwise, their feeding activity decreases the supply of nutrients to the tree and increases susceptibility to disease or insect attack and environmental stress, including cold injury.
 The first indication of attack is the exuding of a gum-like resin, which often is mixed with fecal pellets and silk.
 The trunk and larger limbs of bearing fruit trees are affected, usually at pruning wounds.

 Biology and life history CBT larvae overwinter under bark.
-During spring, they resume feeding and eventually pupate in a silken tube that protrudes beyond the bark surface where they were feeding.
-In Europe, pupation takes place from April until late August and lasts about 2 weeks.
+During spring, they resume feeding and eventually pupate in a silken tube that protrudes beyond the bark surface of the feeding site.
+In Europe, pupation takes place from April until late August and lasts about two weeks.
 Adults fly from late April to September and are most active in the early morning; some may be attracted to lights at night.

 Eggs are laid on tree bark, in crevices, or under loose bark, primarily at wounds (mechanical or old infestations).
 Eggs are placed singly or in overlapping groups of two or three and hatch in 2 or 3 weeks.
 Hatching larvae penetrate the bark through openings (natural and mechanical wounds) and feed on the living tissue of the tree's bark.
 Graft unions of ornamental trees are preferred sites for attack.
 Larvae do not penetrate the hardwood of the tree.

 During feeding, CBT larvae construct a frass tube consisting of fecal pellets and webbing.
 The tubes are about 0.25 inch long and look soft, as if they are made out of sawdust.
-They probably will be around the base of the trunk or where a branch and trunk meet.
+They most often are found around the base of the trunk or where a branch and trunk meet.
 The frass tube is the location for pupation once CBT has completed the larval stage.

-Scouting and thresholds Frass tubes are an excellent indication of CBT infestations, and susceptible trees should be monitored regularly.
-Since other insects can cause similar damage, inspection of the larvae is required for confirmation.
+Scouting and thresholds Frass tubes protruding from bark are an excellent indication of CBT infestations, and susceptible trees should be monitored regularly.
+Because other insects can cause similar damage, inspection of the larvae is required for confirmation.

 Avoid unnecessary pruning cuts or injuries to the tree during the summer flight period.
 Like most wood-boring insects, CBT is attracted to stressed trees.
 Keep trees as healthy as possible with appropriate watering, fertilizer applications, and pruning.
 Reduce humidity around trunks by avoiding irrigation splash and control weeds and grass.
 Remove heavily infested branches or trees.
 Pheromone traps can be used to monitor male moth populations.

 Management-chemical control: HOME USE